 This class can be used to create read-write locks.
-This class has no direct Overview equivalent in Java.
+This class has no direct equivalent in Java.
 It is provided for performance reasons only.
 Like JTCMutex, this class not does guarantee recursive locking semantics.
 If the mutex is locked more than once by the same thread, a deadlock may result.

+read lock

-Member Functions read\lock void read\lock() const Lock the mutex for reading.
+void read\lock() const

+Lock the mutex for reading.
 If the mutex is locked for writing or writers are waiting for a write lock, the calling thread blocks until the mutex is unlocked.
-If the current owner of the mutex attempts to re-lock the mutex, a deadlock may result. write\lock void write\lock() const Lock the mutex for writing.
+If the current owner of the mutex attempts to re-lock the mutex, a deadlock may result.

+write\lock

+void write\lock() const

+Lock the mutex for writing.
 If the mutex is locked for reading or writing, the calling thread blocks until the mutex is unlocked.
-If the current owner of the mutex attempts to re-lock the mutex, a deadlock may result. unlock void unlock() const This method is called by the owner of the mutex to release it.
+If the current owner of the mutex attempts to re-lock the mutex, a deadlock may result.

+unlock

+void unlock() const

+This method is called by the owner of the mutex to release it.
 The mutex must be locked and the calling thread must be the one that last locked the mutex.
 If these conditions are not met, undefined behavior will result.

-JTCSynchronized

-Overview This class is used to acquire and release a monitor's lock.
+This class is used to acquire and release a monitor's lock.
 To create a synchronized method, an instance of this class should be created with the monitor as the constructor argument.
 The constructor acquires the lock and the destructor releases the lock.
 This class may also be used with the classes JTCMutex, JTCRecursiveMutex and JTCRWMutex.

-Constructor JTCSynchronized JTCSynchronized(const JTCMonitor& mon) Acquires the monitor's lock.
+JTCSynchronized(const JTCMonitor& mon)

+Acquires the monitor's lock.
 The destructor releases the monitor's lock.

-Throws: JTCSystemCallException - Indicates a failed system call.
-JTCSynchronized JTCSynchronized(const JTCMutex& mon) Acquires the mutex's lock.
+JTCSynchronized(const JTCMutex& mon)

+Acquires the mutex's lock.
 The destructor releases the mutex's lock.

-Throws: JTCSystemCallException - Indicates a failed system call.
-JTCSynchronized JTCSynchronized(const JTCRecursiveMutex& mon) Acquires the mutex's lock.
+JTCSynchronized(const JTCRecursiveMutex& mon) Acquires the mutex's lock.
 The destructor releases the mutex's lock.
-Throws: JTCSystemCallException - Indicates a failed system call.
-JTCSynchronized enum ReadWriteLockType {